KaidanIM/Kaidan/README.md

 Kaidan runs on mobile and desktop systems including Linux, Windows, macOS, Android, Plasma Mobile and Ubuntu Touch.
-Unfortunately, we are not able to provide builds for all platforms atthe moment due to little developer resources.
+Unfortunately, we are not able to provide builds for all platforms at the moment due to little developer resources.

 Kaidan does *not* have all basic features yet and has still some stability